College of Arts and Sciences

 All Bachelor of Arts degree programs must include a minimum of 6 semester credit hours (6 SCH) of one foreign language at the 1000-level.
 Neither conversational language courses nor continuing education courses may be substituted for this requirement.
 Some degree programs may require an additional 6 SCH.
 Except for the Spanish B.A. program, the maximum overall foreign language requirement will not exceed 12 SCH.

 Students who wish to demonstrate foreign language proficiency without taking college courses may do so through the existing credit by examination process.
 In cases where students wish to demonstrate proficiency in a language not included in the examination process, or not taught at A&M-SA, the following procedures shall apply.
 The student shall request an examination from the Dean of the College of Arts and Sciences.
 This college will coordinate the administration of special examinations to demonstrate foreign language proficiency.
-This will include finding an appropriate examination to test the student’s proficiency, informing the student how to arrange to take the examination and certifying the results to the student’s advisor.
+This will include finding an appropriate examination to test the student’s proficiency, informing the student how to arrange to take the examination, and certifying the results to the student’s advisor.
 All arrangements shall be made and fees paid by the student.

 American Sign Language (ASL) may be used to fulfill the foreign language degree requirement unless otherwise specified by the student’s college or department.
 Students may either transfer ASL credits or arrange to be tested at another institution.
 A&M-SA does not offer courses in ASL.

-College of Arts and Sciences Minors and Degree Program Requirements
+College of Arts and Sciences Minors

 The minors offered by the College of Arts and Sciences are: